isomerpages/nlb-sarbica/_programme/Papers (details to be advised).md

 **MARTIN JULIUS V. PEREZ** is a communications and records officer (attache) of one of the embassies of the Philippines’ Department of Foreign Affairs (DFA), wherein he has been involved in records and archives management in the agency since 2014.
 He is also a part-time lecturer on archives and records management in the UP School of Library and Information Studies.
 He obtained his bachelor’s degree in LIS (magna cum laude) in 2011, and is currently working to finish his master’s degree in LIS at the UP SLIS.
 Martin is a licensed librarian, and formerly worked for the Sto.
 Domingo Convent Archives and Library, the Far Eastern University Library, Carlos P. Romulo Library of the Foreign Service Institute, and the DFA Archives.

-**Title: The UK and Ireland’s ARA Environmental Sustainability Group**
+# The UK and Ireland’s ARA Environmental Sustainability Group

 **Abstract:**